Feline liver disease at a glance:

 - Antibiotics: To treat any underlying bacterial infection.

 - Vitamin K: This fat-soluble vitamin is necessary for the formation of certain clotting factors, as the liver fails, clotting factors decrease, which can lead to coagulopathy (blood clotting disorders).
 Administration of Vitamin K may help to restore normal blood clotting.

 - Plasma transfusion: If blood clotting disorders develop.

-Hepatic lipidosis is often caused by a cat’s refusal to eat, obesity also predisposes a cat to this disease.
+Hepatic lipidosis is often caused by a cat’s refusal to eat; obesity also predisposes a cat to this disease.
 When changing your cat’s diet, do so slowly by mixing a small amount of the new food in with the old.
-Gradually increase the new food while decreasing the old food over a period of 5-7 days.
+Gradually increase the new food while decreasing the old food over 5-7 days.
 Closely watch your cat for signs of appetite loss during this time.

 Only administer medications prescribed by a veterinarian and always monitor for side effects.

 Keep all medications, household cleaners, and other toxins away from your cat in a locked cupboard.
 I also recommend using natural products such as white vinegar when cleaning as much as possible — the fewer chemicals in the home the better for all of us.

 Be diligent when it comes to plants and cut flowers in your home.
 Many are highly toxic to cats, some cause liver damage; others cause kidney damage.
 Regardless of the organ(s) affected, pet owners need to be diligent when it comes to plants and flowers.